 - 9.1 The last internal audit of the Council's risk management arrangements was undertaken in 2021/22, with an overall assurance level opinion of substantial.
-Internal audits are usually conducted every two years.
-The scope of the audit included: - To determine how all aspects of the risk management framework is operating (implementation of the corporate Strategy and Framework at strategic and operational levels, and in other areas of the business including programmes, projects and financial planning etc)/ - 9.2 There was one improvement required in relation to how some aspects of operational risk management currently operate in ensuring that all risk registers are reviewed regularly with robust processes in place.
+The scope of the audit included: - To determine how all aspects of the risk management framework is operating (implementation of the corporate Strategy and Framework at strategic and operational levels, and in other areas of the business including programmes, projects and financial planning etc)

+- 9.2 There was one improvement required in relation to how some aspects of operational risk management currently operate in ensuring that all risk registers are reviewed regularly with robust processes in place.
 It is appreicated that during this time there were projects that were put on hold and resources were significantly redeployed elsewhere.
-The monitoring and reviews have been reinstated on a quarterly basis following the pandemic. - 9.3 There are no internal audits of the risk management framework or activity scheduled for 2023/24.
+The monitoring and reviews have been reinstated on a quarterly basis following the pandemic. - 9.3 There is a scheduled audit to be completed in 2024/25 in quarter 2, with the following scope: - To ensure there is a risk management strategy in place which is up to date and embedded and that Risk Registers are complete, reviewed and contain appropriate mitigating actions.

-10. Work Programme for 2023/24
+10. Work Programme for 2024/25